Joseph Wall

 Professional Interests

-• Fraud and Forensic Accounting
+• Fraud analytics and forensic accounting

 Personal Interests

-• Interdisciplinary partnerships
+• Interdisciplinary systems design

-• Education efficacy
+• Education efficacy and applied innovation

 • Quantum computing

-• Hiking and international travel with my family
+• Hiking and international travel with family